RaiManish3/vscode_C_compile/README.md

 Highlights the results with just a click of a button.

 ## Requirements
-Though the installation does require you to intall anything explicity but I thought they are worth mentioning.
+Though it is not required to install anything explicity but I thought they are worth mentioning.
 - [shelljs](https://www.npmjs.com/package/shelljs)